-The Procedure for Handling Student Complaints & the Subsequent Inquiry Process at the University are as follows:
+The Procedure for Handling Student Complaints & the Subsequent Enquiry Process at the University are as follows:

 Procedure of Complaint